-ALTERNATIVE REPORTING FOR SMALL ACCOUNTS - If you believe the depreciated value of your property is \$1,000 or less you may use the Small Accounts Certification (reverse side) as an alternative to reporting detailed costs below.
-With this certification, subject to audit, your assessment per this schedule will be set at \$300.
+ALTERNATIVE REPORTING FOR SMALL ACCOUNTS - If you believe the depreciated value of your property is (1) \$2,000 or less or (2) \$10,000 or less but more than \$2,000 you may select the corresponding Small Account Certification (reverse side) as an alternative to reporting detailed costs below.
+Either certification is subject to audit.